 On the other hand, if you want to work as an engine programmer then change your plan accordingly: go ahead and choose a free game engine, download it, check the documentation and the source code.
 Start by learning and understanding the overall architecture as well as details of one specific system / component in the engine.

 Understanding of modern APIs (e.g.: DX11 / DX12, OpenGL, Vulkan) is important for an engine programmer position as well, again there are plenty of very good resources to learn those online.

 Have some extra time and / or want to learn more?

 Great!
 Why not about do both?
-Go ahead and build two proof-of-concept games, one in Unity and one in Unreal Engine?
+Go ahead and build two proof-of-concept games, one in Unity and one in Unreal Engine.
 This way you have experience using 2 game engines, experience building games from scratch, and understanding of the differences between the two engines which is very useful even if you end up working with a third one!

 I believe if you could show your dedication and commitment, many companies would be happy to consider you for an application.
 Game development is passionate and fun, so showing passion is in my opinion a big step to reaching your goal.
 And you will have a lot of fun preparing for it as well 🙂

-If you have questions about game / engine programming I am glad to help, here is a link to my Twitter account.
+Lastly, if you have questions about game / engine programming I am glad to help, here is a link to my Twitter account.